onescape/cherish/README.md

 The following values should be passed as GET parameters:

 - response_type (Required): The response type.
-Must be code or token.
-Indicates whether the client wants an authorization code (authorization code grant flow) for the end user or directly issues tokens for end user (implicit flow).
+Must be code.
+Indicates whether the client wants an authorization code (authorization code grant flow) for the end user.
 - client_id (Required): The Client ID.
 Must be a pre-registered client in the user pool and must be enabled for federation.
 - redirect_uri (Required): The URL to which the authentication server redirects the browser after authorization has been granted by the user.
 Must have been pre-registered with a client.
 - state (Optional but strongly recommended): An opaque value the clients adds to the initial request.
 The authorization server includes this value when redirecting back to the client.
 This value must be used by the client to prevent CSRF attacks.